jaakkopasanen/AutoEq/results/Rtings/in-ear/Sennheiser IE 40 PRO/README.md

-# Sennheiser IE 40 PRO
+# Sennheiser IE 40 Pro
 See [usage instructions](https://github.com/jaakkopasanen/AutoEq#usage) for more options and info.

 ### Parametric EQs